Parking in Toronto is very competitive in the downtown core.

 If you have received a ticket that you believe was assigned in error, you can contact Parking Enforcement at 416-808-6600.
-Please provide them both the ticket number and the date you received it.
+Please provide them with both the ticket number and the date you received it.

 Amending Parking Regulations

-Sometimes the in-force parking regulations no longer meet the needs of residents Residents can request changes, noting that parking can be a highly sensitive local issue.
+Sometimes the in-force parking regulations no longer meet the needs of residents.
+Residents can request changes, noting that parking can be a highly sensitive local issue.
 The City Councillor will not support significant changes without confidence that those changes are supported by the majority of the community.